Clarence Park (St Albans): Cricket ground

 Next to the football ground is a cricket ground.
 The first recorded match played on the cricket ground came in 1875, when Hertfordshire played Somerset.
 The first Minor Counties Championship match played on the ground came in 1895 when Hertfordshire played Bedfordshire.
 From 1895 to 1997, the ground hosted 84 Minor Counties Championship matches and 2 MCCA Knockout Trophy matches.

-The cricket ground has played host to two List-A matches, he first of which came in the 1984 NatWest Trophy between Hertfordshire and Somerset.
+The cricket ground has played host to two List-A matches, the first of which came in the 1984 NatWest Trophy between Hertfordshire and Somerset.
 The second and final List-A match played on the ground came in the 1990 NatWest Trophy between Hertfordshire and Warwickshire.

 The ground also hosted a single match in the 1973 Women's Cricket World Cup, which was contested between New Zealand and Trinidad and Tobago.
 In local domestic cricket, the ground is the home of St Albans Cricket Club who play in the Saracens Hertfordshire Cricket League Division 2A.

+The cricket pavilion opened in 1894 and underwent a restoration of the external structure in 2023.